LuisDoin/PaymentGateway/README.md

 ![image](/Blob/Testing_FromGreaterThanToResponse.png)

-As a final remark for this section, for our client to receive the final status of a payment we could apply two strategies: the client can perform a pooling to check payment status or alternatevely we could use a webhook so we can send a response to the client as soon as we are done processing the payment.
+As a final remark for this section, for our client to receive the final status of a payment we could apply two strategies: the client can perform a pooling to check payment status, or we could use a webhook so we can send a response to the client as soon as we are done processing the payment.

 ## Future Improvements